-Port Isabel students participated in field trips on September 27, 2005; January 31, 2006; and May 1, 2006.
-Dr. Zacher's Advanced Biology class collects data at two profile locations on South Padre Island: SPI01 in Isla Blanca Park and SPI02 at Beach Access #13 (Fig. 4).
-Port Isabel High School has also been measuring these profiles since 1999.
-Ms. Hepner was able to accompany the class only on the final field trip to provide further training and background information to the students.
-She was unable to participate in the September field trip because it took place immediately following Hurricane Rita's landfall, and she was needed on the Upper Texas Coast for post-storm surveying.
-Unfortunately, because Ms. Hepner was unable to participate in the first two field trips, the topographic data were not collected properly and will not be included in the results of this report.
-The students nevertheless learned about the beach environment and making observations.
+Port Isabel students participated in field trips on September 11, 2006; February 27, 2007; and May 21, 2007.
+Dr. Zacher's Advanced Biology class collected data at two profile locations on South Padre Island: SPI01 in Isla Blanca Park and SPI02 at Beach Access #13 (Fig. 6).
+Port Isabel High School has been measuring these profiles since 1999.
+Ms. Hepner was able to accompany the class on every field trip to provide further training and background information to the students.

-Figure 4.
+Figure 6.
 Location map of Port Isabel High School monitoring sites.